 Make a wet landing on Cerro Brujo and walk over the beautiful white sand beach where you can observe sea lions, brown pelicans, marine iguanas, and blue-footed boobies.
 Have some fun kayaking, snorkeling, or swimming at this location.
 There are many incredible sites to see.
 Return to the ship for a nice meal and evening orientation.

 Mosquera - BaltraLocated between North Seymour and Baltra Island is the small island of Mosquera.
-The island consists is a long narrow stretch of white sand, rocks, and tide pools.
+The island consists of a long narrow stretch of white sand, rocks, and tide pools.
 The island is flat rather than the conical shape of the volcanic islands due to the uplift from the sea by underground seismic activity.
 Mosquera Island is a great place for snorkeling, strolling on the beach, and enjoying wildlife without the tourist crowds common at many of the more popular islands.
 After a pleasant visit to Mosquera be escorted to the airport at Baltra and return back to the mainland.

 All itineraries are subject to change due to weather or changes by the National Park Service or yacht operator.